 Steam covered on high in a large pan with a few centimeters of water.
 When the water is almost gone, test the green beans to see if the texture is soft enough.
 If you prefer softer, add a little more water, cover, and wait until the water is almost gone again.
-If the beans are to your liking, add a tablespoon of olive oil and sauté the beans with onion and garlic.
+When the beans are to your liking, add a tablespoon of olive or coconut oil and sauté the beans with onion and garlic.

 Add salt and other seasonings (parsley, crushed red pepper, and basil) to taste.
 You can add a dash of soy sauce or Bragg’s Liquid Aminos (gluten-free) or a bit of lemon juice as well.
 Serve up nice and hot!

 Oven-roasted Sweet Potatoes